-The accompanying quarterly consolidated financial statements include the accounts of OfficeMax and all majority-owned subsidiaries, except our 88%owned subsidiary that formerly owned assets in Cuba that were confiscated by the Cuban government in the 1960s, which is accounted for as an investment due to various asset restrictions.
+The accompanying quarterly consolidated financial statements include the accounts of OfficeMax and all majority-owned subsidiaries, except our 88%-owned subsidiary that formerly owned assets in Cuba that were confiscated by the Cuban government in the 1960s, which is accounted for as an investment due to various asset restrictions.
 We also consolidate the variable interest entities in which the Company is the primary beneficiary.
 All significant intercompany balances and transactions have been eliminated in consolidation.
-These financial statements are for the thirteen-week and twenty-six-week periods ended on June 30, 2012 (also referred to as the "second quarter of 2012" or the "three months ended June 30, 2012" and the "first six months of 2012" or the "six months ended June 30, 2012," respectively) and the thirteen-week and twenty-six-week periods ended on June 25, 2011 (also referred to as the "second quarter of 2011" or the "three months ended June 25, 2011" and the "first six months of 2011" or the "six months ended June 25, 2011," respectively).
+These financial statements are for the thirteen-week and twenty-six-week periods ended on June 30, 2012 (also referred to as the "second quarter of 2012" or the "three months ended June 30, 2012," respectively) and the thirteen-week and twenty-six-week periods ended on June 25, 2011 (also referred to as the "second quarter of 2011" or the "three months ended June 25, 2011," respectively).
 The Company's fiscal year ends on the last Saturday in December.
-Due primarily to statutory reporting requirements, the Company's international businesses maintain December 31 yearends and end their quarters on the last calendar day of the month, with our majority-owned joint venture in Mexico reporting one month in arrears.
-Fiscal year 2012 will include 52 weeks for our U.S. businesses, while fiscal year 2011 include 53 weeks for our U.S. businesses.
+Due primarily to statutory reporting requirements, the Company's international businesses maintain December 31 year-ends and end their quarters on the last calendar day of the month, with our majority-owned joint venture in Mexico reporting one month in arrears.
+Fiscal year 2012 will include 52 weeks for our U.S. businesses, while fiscal year 2011 included 53 weeks for our U.S. businesses.